-Light-duty vehicles
+Light commercial vehicles

 The same emission factors as for passenger cars may be applied.

-Two-wheel vehicles
+L-category vehicles

-Diurnal emissions for canister-equipped and uncontrolled two-wheel vehicles are calculated by equations 17 and 18, respectively.
+Diurnal emissions for canister-equipped and uncontrolled L-category vehicles are calculated by equations 17 and 18, respectively.

 The mean warm and hot-soak emission factors for controlled motorcycles equipped with fuel injection and those equipped with carburettor (in g/parking) are given by the following equations: